AndrewAnnex/SpiceyPy/docs/frames.rst

-Defining a True Equator and Equinox of Date Frame in a
+Defining a True Equator and Equinox of Date Frame in a Frame Kernel
-   Frame Kernel
-   :name
-: defining-a-true-equator-and-equinox-of-date-frame-in-a-frame-kernel

 | True Equator and Equinox of date frame definitions are nearly
   identical to those for mean of date frames (see above): the only